-Separate out vendor management from
+Private channels for vendor management from

 This is a common scenario.
 Complex project, multiple vendors working together.
 DO NOT mix the management objectives.
-Otherwise the result will be like this…
+Otherwise, the result will be like this…

 Mixing contexts is bad.
 If you want to manage vendors, do it in a separate team.
 The same vendor may be involved in multiple projects.
 Therefore, keep the activities discreet.
 Do not mix channels unless it is a part of a cohesive plan.

 In the above example, vendor A as well as B can see everything in all other channels.
 Is that ok?
 Think!